R-a-Moore/GitHub_Setup/README.md

 `git init` this will initialise git int this file you have made

 `nano README.md` this will create a new file called 'README.md' which will immediately allow you to write into it.
 Write whatever you like in here, instructions or descritpions may be a useful idea.
+If you don't know the useful tools for writing in .md files follow [this link!](https://github.com/R-a-Moore/Writing_In_md)
 Once you are done press `CTRL + X` then when the prompt appears press `y` and finally `ENTER` which should take you back onto the git bash proper.

 ![git bash nano command]()